2020 Sustainability Report

 Upholding fundamental rights in our operations and throughout our supply chain.

 As a manufacturing company, Greif participates in a labor-intensive industry.
-Our commitment to upholding international human rights and fair labor practices is directly aligned with our commitments to the health and safety of our colleagues.
+Our commitment to upholding international human rights and fair labor practices is directly aligned with our commitments to the health, safety and wellbeing of our colleagues.
 We maintain these standards and expectations throughout our supply chain.
 We are committed to working with responsible supply partners to ensure our customers’ confidence in our responsible sourcing and labor practices.

-Received for our commitment to Corporate Social Responsibility, placing us in the top five percent of all assessed suppliers.
+Received for our commitment to Corporate Social Responsibility, placing us in the top three percent of all assessed suppliers.

-In 2017, Greif established three Human Rights & Fair Labor Practice goals:
+Our Human Rights & Fair Labor Practice goals are: